1Leonardo da Vinci's Codex

 15. Bill Gates was so addicted to Minesweeper, he used to sneak into a colleague's office after work to play.

-Bill Gates once tried to give Bolivia thousands of chickens and in doing so greatly offended the Bolivian government.
+Bill Gates once greatly offended the Bolivian government because he tried to give Bolivia thousands of chickens.

 17. Bill Gates enjoyed Richard Feynman’s lectures so much that he worked with MIT to make them available in enhanced video format to the public.